UtkarshTheDev/TweeterLens/README.md

-# TweetX - Twitter (X) Contribution & Engagement Tracker
+# TweetX - X Contribution & Engagement Tracker

 TweetX is a comprehensive tool that analyzes Twitter (X) activity and provides detailed statistics and visualizations similar to GitHub's contribution graph.
 It consists of a Next.js frontend for interactive visualizations and a FastAPI backend for data processing.